dart-lang/site-www/src/_guides/language/effective-dart/style.md

 ### DO capitalize acronyms and abbreviations longer than two letters like words.

-Capitalized acronyms can be harder to read, and are ambiguous when you have multiple adjacent acronyms.
-Given the name `HTTPSFTPConnection`, there's no way to tell if that's an HTTPS FTP connection or an HTTP SFTP one.
+Capitalized acronyms can be hard to read, and multiple adjacent acronyms can lead to ambiguous names.
+For example, given a name that starts with `HTTPSFTP`, there's no way to tell if it's referring to HTTPS FTP or HTTP SFTP.

 To avoid this, acronyms and abbreviations are capitalized like regular words, except for two-letter acronyms.
 (Two-letter *abbreviations* like